dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 ![](image-69.png)

->**7x MSR - MSR - Coefficient of Variation x 10 distribution - Province - Column chart - Last month**
+>**80 MSR - MSR - Coefficient of Variation x 10 distribution - Province - Column chart**
 >
 >**Visualization type**: select "Pivot table"
 >**Name \(*)**: "MSR - Coefficient of Variation x 10 distribution - Last month - District - Column chart"
->**Description**: "MSR DV 15 - Monthly Stock Reporting / Coefficient of Variation x 10 distribution / Last month / Health facility / By item / Column chart
+>**Description**: "MSR DV 8 - Monthly Stock Reporting / Coefficient of Variation x 10 distribution / Last month / Health facility / By item / Column chart
 This report provides the number of items which fall into the respective coefficient of variation (standard deviation of stock distribution divided by average stock distribution) ranges (low, medium and high) across all items at a health facility for the last month by health facilities in the district."
 >>**Series**
 >>>**Data**